Salmon has got to be one of the tastiest fish in the world.

 Atlantic Salmon / Salmo Salar

-So it is simply and appropriately called the Atlantic Salmon or in technical terms Salmo Salar.
+So it is and appropriately called the Atlantic Salmon or, in technical terms, Salmo Salar

 Due to human introduction, you can also find Atlantic salmon in the Pacific Ocean.
 This is in salmon farms throughout the West Coast of the United States.

-The Atlantic salmon is the largest of the salmon varieties and all Atlantic salmon caught commercially is farmed.
-This is a good type for sous vide salmon, its holds us well in vacuum-sealed bags.
+Atlantic salmon is the largest of the salmon varieties, and all Atlantic salmon caught commercially is farmed.
+This is a good type for sous vide salmon; it holds well in vacuum-sealed bags.

-Over the past years farmed fish has had some bad publicity, however, every year more and more effort is put into making fish farming more sustainable.
+Over the past years, farmed fish has received some bad publicity.
+However, every year, more effort is made to make fish farming more sustainable.

 Silverbrite Salmon / Chum Salmon / Keta Salmon / Dkeepchunksog Salmon / Oncorhynchus keta